Overview

 How to Choose the Right Term Life Insurer?

-- The Claim Settlement Ratio shows the percentage of claims an insurer has settled out of the total claims received in a financial year.
+The Claim Settlement Ratio shows the percentage of claims an insurer settles out of the total claims it received in a financial year.
+The higher the CSR, the more likely it is that the insurer will settle your claim.

-- A CSR of 97% or above is generally considered strong and indicates a high likelihood of claims being settled.
+What to look for: A CSR of 97% or above is generally considered strong.

 3) Solvency Ratio

-- The solvency ratio reflects an insurer’s financial health and its ability to meet long-term obligations.
+The solvency ratio reflects an insurer's financial health and its ability to meet long-term obligations, including future claims.

 4) Complaint Volume

-- This shows how many complaints an insurer receives per 10,000 claims.
+This metric shows how many complaints an insurer receives per 10,000 claims.
+Fewer complaints mean smoother operations, faster claim handling, and fewer hurdles for your family at an already difficult time.

 How to Choose a Term Life Insurance Policy?

-Once you shortlist a reliable insurer, the next step is choosing the right policy structure.
+Once you have shortlisted a reliable insurer, the next step is finding the right policy.
+Here is what to explore:

 1) Consider Your Current Lifestyle